-Financial risk management is the process of identifying, assessing, reporting and taking action to mitigate risks.
+Financial risk management is the process of identifying, assessing, fair value approximation, reporting and taking action to mitigate risks.
 The Trust's risks are managed under the Bank's overall risk management program which seeks to minimise the potential adverse effects of financial markets on the Bank and its subsidiaries.